 Ecommerce order fulfillment sets you up to wow your online customers with fast, impactful service, but if you’re making mistakes in the ecommerce order fulfillment process, it has a long-lasting impact on your digital customer experience.

 The digital customer experience is a reflection of what your customers think of your brand and services after interacting with you online.
 Both front-end services and back-office processes impact this opinion.

-Slow and error-prone processes that lead to shipping delays, incorrect tracking numbers, and inaccurate inventory counts don’t just waste time, they cause your customers to lose confidence in your business.
+Slow and error-prone processes that lead to shipping delays, incorrect tracking numbers, and inaccurate inventory counts don’t just waste time, they cause your customers to lose confidence in your ecommerce business.

 Nobody likes to be let down when an item they ordered turns up out of stock after they’ve already paid.

 The negative impact of out-of-stock items doesn’t just affect customers, either.
 Out of stock items cost retailers 4.1 percent in revenue each year, and – combined with overstocks – cost retailers $1.1 trillion globally in lost revenue.

 Unfortunately, this often happens due to manually tracked inventory.
 By leaving inventory management up to human workers, inventory often stays up online after it has sold out in the warehouse.